xiaogit00/cheatsheets/machineLearning.md

 For instance, the first sample, with values 2, 4, 3, will be assigned:
 [0, 0, 1, 0, 0, 0, 1, 1, 0, 0]

 The length of this array will correspond to the total categories in question.
+(10 in this case)

 Each bit corresponds to the presence or absence of an element.